RobinKumar5986/wwwhisper/README.md

 WWWhisper aims to simplify sharing of Web resources with limited audience.
 It specifies a generic HTTP access control layer, that grants access to HTTP resources based on users' emails.
 BrowserID (aka Persona) from Mozilla is used to prove that a visitor owns an allowed email.
 WWWhisper is not an application nor a platform.
 It is not concerned what the resources are, it can be used to restrict access to any resource served by HTTP server.
 The project will provide a sample implementation of the access control layer and a guidance how to use it with popular HTTP servers.
-The project will also provide sample UI for granting and revoking access to web resources.
+The project will also provide [sampleUI](http://mixedbit.org/wwwhisper) for granting and revoking access to web resources.

 Introduction